-"Software development" usually means "software enhancement."
+Software development typically means software enhancement.
 And to successfully enhance software first requires understanding it.
 There are many aspects of program understanding, but one of the most essential is understanding a program's architecture-its major components and their interactions.
-In particular, inserting an enhancement at the optimal location in a complex program can improve its long-term maintainability and reusability.
-This paper describes a technique for understanding programs at the architectural level with emphasis on finding locations where making enhancements is particularly appropriate.
+In particular, inserting an enhancement at the optimal location in a complex program can improve the long-term maintainability and reusability of the program.
+This paper describes a technique for understanding programs at the architectural level with emphasis on finding locations in a program where making enhancements is particularly appropriate.